 Also joining the Maynard alumni and co-executive director Martin G. Reynolds was Andrés Cediel, visiting professor at the Arizona State University Cronkite School of Journalism.
 Cediel is an award-winning documentary filmmaker covering and journalism educator specializing in immigration.

-Together, panelists discussed the erosion of civil rights and the mandate of journalism as the bulwark of our democracy, as well as physical and digital safety for reporters, mental health and balancing obligation with burnout, and the nature and legality of immigration laws from the Constitution to civil courts.
+Together, panelists discussed the erosion of civil rights and the mandate of journalism as the “bulwark of our democracy,” as well as physical and digital safety for reporters, mental health and balancing obligation with burnout.
+Professor Andrés Cediel also discussed the legality of immigration laws from the Constitution to civil courts, and ramifications of civil rights violations for journalists and journalism.

 Watch the full webinar here via YouTube, and scroll further analysis and resources.